wa0x6e/Cake-Resque/README.md

 CakePHP PHP-Resque Plugin by Mike Smullin <mike@smullindesign.com>
 ============

-** Lets you use Resque within the CakePHP environment, complete with cake shell and init script. **
+** Lets you use Resque within the CakePHP environment, complete with cake shell. **

 Installation & Usage
 ------------